Physics in the medieval Islamic world: Optics

 One field in physics, optics, developed rapidly in this period.
 By the ninth century, there were works on physiological optics as well as mirror reflections, and geometrical and physical optics.
 In the eleventh century, Ibn al-Haytham not only rejected the Greek idea about vision, he came up with a new theory.

 Ibn Sahl (c.
 940–1000), a mathematician and physicist connected with the court of Baghdad, wrote a treatise On Burning Mirrors and Lenses in 984 in which he set out his understanding of how curved mirrors and lenses bend and focus light.
 Ibn Sahl is credited with discovering the law of refraction, now usually called Snell's law.
 He used this law to work out the shapes of lenses that focus light with no geometric aberrations, known as anaclastic lenses.

 Ibn al-Haytham (known in Western Europe as Alhacen or Alhazen) (965-1040), often regarded as the "father of optics" and a pioneer of the scientific method, formulated "the first comprehensive and systematic alternative to Greek optical theories."
 He postulated in his "Book of Optics" that light was reflected upon different surfaces in different directions, thus causing different light signatures for a certain object that we see.
 It was a different approach than that which was previously thought by Greek scientists, such as Euclid or Ptolemy, who believed rays were emitted from the eye to an object and back again.
 Al-Haytham, with this new theory of optics, was able to study the geometric aspects of the visual cone theories without explaining the physiology of perception.
-Also in his Book of Optics, Ibn al-Haytham used mechanics to try and understand optics.
+Also in his Book of Optics, Ibn al-Haytham used mechanics to try to understand optics.
 Using projectiles, he observed that objects that hit a target perpendicularly exert much more force than projectiles that hit at an angle.
 Al-Haytham applied this discovery to optics and tried to explain why direct light hurts the eye, because direct light approaches perpendicularly and not at an oblique angle.
 He developed a camera obscura to demonstrate that light and color from different candles can be passed through a single aperture in straight lines, without intermingling at the aperture.
 His theories were transmitted to the West.
 His work influenced Roger Bacon, John Peckham and Vitello, who built upon his work and ultimately transmitted it to Kepler.

 Taqī al-Dīn tried to disprove the widely held belief that light is emitted by the eye and not the object that is being observed.
 He explained that, if light came from our eyes at a constant velocity it would take much too long to illuminate the stars for us to see them while we are still looking at them, because they are so far away.
 Therefore, the illumination must be coming from the stars so we can see them as soon as we open our eyes.